The Knowledge and How to Get it: Part Two

 It consists of four arrows that together form a circle.
 The first arrow represents the recognition of an initial knowledge opportunity.

 This points to the second arrow, which represents the Knowledge Team responding to this opportunity, tracking it and triaging it.
 We use GitHub to manage and keep track of these requests, but you can use whatever tool you prefer for bugs or user stories.
-Even if you can’t fix these requests right now, they can be fixed at a later point rather than getting lost in the either.
+Even if you can’t fix these requests right now, they can be fixed at a later point rather than getting lost in the ether.

 Prioritize the people who deal with the content the most.
 In our case that’s the accessibility engineers.
 If they repeatedly look into a specific use case that doesn’t have a good solution written up and ready to go for them, the amount of their time wasted and frustration raised will compound with every audit.
 So we need to prioritize those issues that will speed up their work and keep them happy.